 It is OK, indeed admirable, to seek to live a special life in service to higher ideals, that have meaning other than self-stimulating your nerve endings.

 Science does not have all the answers and is fallible.
 But it is method whereby data and observable, repeatable outcomes very often arrive at objective truth.

 In these challenging times, little is as fulfilling as taking the time to critically identify truth required for community survival and thriving.
+Which must be just, equitable, and sustainable.
 Reading and listening to experts of many sources and types, until becoming one yourself.
 And making your hard earned and demonstrable truths known to others, implementing with others your action-knowledge on behalf of being.

 Here are some of my truths.
 Community gardens.
 Tree planting.
 Birth control.
 Reducing emissions.
 Eating locally.
 Flying and driving less.
 Race does not matter.
 Making Love.
 Feeding the hungry.
+Absolute radical freedom and responsibility.
 Teaching the uneducated.
 Healing the sick.
 Resisting fascists.
 Loving Earth.
+Serving nature.

 All from life-long questioning and learning.
 And subject to revision at any time from new data and repeatable observation.

 The deplorable indoctrinated hordes; bent upon self-indulgent consumerism and indoctrinated dogma at the expense of the biosphere, will try to limit, constrain, and tell you that you are not special.
 Maybe suggesting you are crazy.

 Your task is the hard slog of self-education, to arrive at objective truths, to imagine a better society and world, and develop a program of self-expression and action.
 Despite lesser evolved beings.

 Become the seed from which a new world springs that is just, equitable, free, and sustainable.
 And lasts forever.